Intrinsic Alignment as an RSD Contaminant in the DESI Survey: Intrinsic Alignment Signal

 To connect this to our alignment formalism described in Section \ref{formalism}, the tangential shear is defined as

 where $\phi$ is the azimuthal angle of the source galaxy's primary axis with respect to the lens.
 This results in the relation

-To measure this in our sample, we used photometric redshifts to estimate $D_S / D_L D_{LS}$ for every pair of galaxies, and average the result.
-We used a simple, linear fit of our DESI spectroscopic sample for redshifts:
+We then estimated the amplitude of this signal in our sample.
+To obtain $D_S / D_L D_{LS}$, we used photometric redshifts for every pair of galaxies, and average the result.
+We used a simple, linear fit of our DESI spectroscopic sample to estimate these redshifts:

-The resulting lensing estimation is shown in Figure \ref{fig:color_pairs} and agrees well with the IA measurement made when limiting to pairs we expect are only affected by lensing.
-This final IA signal is likely still diluted by weak lensing.
+The resulting lensing estimation is shown in Figure \ref{fig:color_pairs}.
+It agrees well with the IA measurement made when limiting to pairs we expect are only affected by lensing, though it is a simple estimate that did not go into our final results.
+The final IA signal is likely still diluted by weak lensing.
 However we did not develop a more sophisticated adjustment for lensing, as DESI's first year of spectra will allow us to sufficiently isolate physically-associated pairs.